KS2 Data Gap in Schools: Utilising Sisra Analytics

 Individual schools will have chosen their own method for target setting; some will have used CAT4 or other baseline test data and uploaded this to FFT to generate targets, and some will have looked at similar students in other year groups to ascertain the most appropriate targets.
 Other schools may have based their targets purely on the individual students’ attainment and likely progression.

-If your school has used CAT4 or other baseline tests which provide a retrospective indication of what the KS2 scaled scores might have been, you can upload these to Sisra Analytics in the same way as you would for a cohort with official scaled scores (click here if you would like a reminder on how to do this).
+If your school has used CAT4 or other baseline tests which provide a retrospective indication of what the KS2 scaled scores might have been, you can upload these to Sisra Analytics in the same way as you would for a cohort with official scaled scores (if you're already a Sisra Analytics customer, you can click here for a reminder on how to do this).

-You will then be able to view Progress 8 and Subject Progress Index (SPI) figures for these cohorts (based on your generated KS2 scores), keeping in mind that the SPI comparison is to Sisra schools that opted into our Data Collaboration in 2023, rather than all schools that the DfE report on
+You will then be able to view Progress 8 and Subject Progress Index (SPI) figures for these cohorts (based on your generated KS2 scores), keeping in mind that the SPI comparison is to Sisra schools that opted into our Data Collaboration in 2024, rather than all schools that the DfE report on.

 Figure 1: Sisra Analytics Headline View